marijnh/Eloquent-JavaScript/03_functions.md

 Recursion is not always just a inefficient alternative to looping.
 Some problems are really easier to solve with recursion than with loops.
-Most often these are problems that require exploring or processing several “branches”, each of which might branch out again into more branches.
+Most often these are problems that require exploring or processing several "branches", each of which might branch out again into more branches.

 {{id recursive_puzzle}}